apache/mina-sshd/README.md

 ```

 It will configure the server with sensible defaults for ciphers, macs, key exchange algorithm, etc...
-If you want a different behavior, you can look at the code of the `setUpDefaultServer` as well as `checkConfig` methods as a reference for available options and configure the SSH server the way you need.
+If different behavior is required, one should consult the code of the `setUpDefaultServer` as well as `checkConfig` methods as a reference for available options and configure the SSH server the way it is needed.

 ## Configuring the server instance